TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/CoaAndCoaInt/Index.rst

          ->if

    Description
-         if "if" returns false the COA is NOT rendered
+         If "if" returns false, the COA is NOT rendered.

-   Default

 .. container:: table-row